maxmx03/roseline/README.md

 ## Configuration

-To customize layout you need to create a function that will return a string, this string will represent the section of your statusline
+To customize layout you need to create a function that will return a string, this string will be the section of your statusline

 ```lua
 require('roseline').setup {